kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 ### <a name="legalcovariantpositions"></a> Legal positions of covariant type parameter

 In general, covariant type parameter can be used as immutable field type, method return type and also as method argument type if the method argument type has a lower bound.
 Because of those restrictions, covariance is most commonly used in producers (types that return something) and immutable types.
-Those rules are applied in the following implementation of `VendingMachine`.
+Those rules are applied in the following implementation of vending machine.

 {% highlight scala %}
 class VendingMachine[+A](val currentItem: Option[A], items: List[A]) {